What are Critical/Major/Minor defects?

 These proportions vary in function of the product and its market.
 Components used in building an airplane are subject to much lower AQL limits.

-Note that this tool is used mostly during final outgoing inspections (when the products are ready to be shipped out), and sometimes during production (when the number of products is sufficient to have an idea of the batch's average quality).
+Note that this tool is used mostly during final shipment inspections (when the products are ready to be shipped out), and sometimes during production (when the number of products is sufficient to have an idea of the batch's average quality).